iCliniq Logo

 Please find enclosed the complete report of the biopsy.

-1) At the time of diagnosis, the operating doctor wrote to do a biopsy of the omentum, though when the doctor who took the biopsy confirmed that the omentum biopsy was not needed.
-Only bone was needed.
+At the time of diagnosis, the operating doctor wrote to do a biopsy of the omentum, though the doctor who took the biopsy confirmed that the omentum biopsy was not needed.
+Only the bone was needed.

-2) I read on the net about oligometastatic breast cancer metastasis, which says few lesions less than 5 cm in one or two sites.
-Does it make any sense in our case? as lesions' size or quantity is not mentioned in PET CT or biopsy?
+I read on the net about oligometastatic breast cancer metastasis, which says a few lesions less than 1.9 inches in one or two sites.
+Does it make any sense in our case, as the lesions' size or quantity is not mentioned in PET CT or biopsy?

-4) Recently, we did a monthly CBC, in which all white blood cells' other parameters came to normal range after six months.
+Recently, we did a monthly CBC, in which all the other parameters of white blood cells came to normal range after six months.
 Does it indicate anything?
+Kindly guide.

 I have reviewed the reports (attachment removed to protect the patient's identity).

-2. Oligo metastasis or low-volume metastasis can be managed and controlled through anti-cancer medications, even in some cases, can be resected completely through surgery.
-While high volume metastasis is difficult to control and spreads to other parts quickly.
+2. Oligometastasis, or low-volume metastasis, can be managed and controlled through anticancer medications and, in some cases, can be resected completely through surgery.
+High-volume metastasis is difficult to control and spreads to other parts quickly.

 3. CBC (complete blood count) report is normal.
 It is good news.
 If CBC is deranged, it raises suspicion towards certain points.

-(a) Is there any toxicity to bone marrow through anticancer medications?
+• Is there any toxicity to bone marrow from anticancer medications?

 Patient's Query